 Intent becomes a key factor in determining your status.
 Are you a full-time writer, earning your entire income from this source?
 Or do you have a 9-to-5 job and write an article here and there for extra income?
 Perhaps you’re currently living on your savings while writing the Great American Novel.
 If you are working toward making a living from writing, even if you have another job on which you’re subsisting for the time being, then you can declare your writing an occupation by filing a Schedule C and take deductions, even if the result is a business loss.
 The loss applies to all other income you receive during the year, reducing your taxable income and therefore your tax liability.

 The IRS leaves it up to each individual to make an honest determination of whether his writing activities are a hobby or a business.
 You make the decision as you file your tax return.

-But the IRS gets a big scowl on its face when it sees five or more years of losses from a business activity.
+But the IRS gets a big scowl on its face when it sees five or more years of losses from business activity.
 It’s inclined to audit and disallow the losses if it feels an individual is attempting to write off her hobby.
-That could be rather expensive, because the IRS will go back three years and recalculate your tax liability—including interest—without the losses.
-In some cases it may add penalties.
+That could be rather expensive because the IRS will go back three years and recalculate your tax liability—including interest—without the losses.
+In some cases, it may add penalties.

 Here are some ways to prove business intent so you may enjoy losses against other income:

-2. Maintain a separate checking account for transactions related to writing.
-(This not only proves business intent, but will make it easier to track income and expenses.)
+- Maintain a separate checking account for transactions related to writing.
+(This not only proves business intent but will make it easier to track income and expenses.)

-4. Advertise, network, seek new clients and keep a journal of
+- Advertise, network, seek new clients, and keep a journal of these activities.

-9. Chart future projections and plans to turn the activity into a
+- Chart future projections and plans to turn the activity into a profitable enterprise.